minou65/NMEA2000-BatteryMonitor/readme.md

 maximum current that may flow through the shut

 #### Voltage calibration factor
+Use a multimeter to measure the voltage on the battery.
+The measured voltage divided by the voltage displayed by the battery monitor gives the factor that you enter here.

 #### Current calibration factor
+Use a multimeter to measure the current at the shunt.
+The measured current divided by the current displayed by the battery monitor gives the factor that you enter here.

+If you do not want to use a shunt, enter 0 here.
+See also [State of charge (Soc)](#state-of-charge-soc)

 ### Battery
 #### Type